 #8 Updated by Alexander Motin over 3 years ago

 - Status changed from 46 to Ready For Release

 - Priority changed from No priority to Important

 Still my best guess is KVA fragmentation.
 FreeNAS 11.1 should get recent ZFS improvement storing ARC content in 4KB chunks, that should radically reduce the fragmentation problem.
 Dan, if you have any more important input, please let us know, otherwise lets hope 11.1 will help.

-#16 Updated by Marco Pfeiffer about 2 months ago
+#16 Updated by Marco Pfeiffer over 2 years ago

 I see the problem in 11.1-U6, I just have 12 GB of RAM (for 9TB of storage) and my arc shrinks over about 2 days until it reaches arc_min of 1.5GB while inactive ram is about 10GB.